aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 If the `REAL_TIME_ANALYTICS` configuration is set to `true`, a Flink Application will be created.
 This application needs to be in the `RUNNING` state for incoming events to be processed in real time.

-1. Locate the name of the iceberg setup job from the deployment outputs.
+1. Locate the name of the Flink App from the deployment outputs.
 Note this down for later.
 	- The name of the job is the value of `CentralizedGameAnalytics.FlinkAppOutput` when using CDK.
 	- The name of the job is the value of `flink_app_output` when using Terraform.